DMK chief Stalin urges TN govt to extend lockdown in state

 In various containment zones, 33,000 personnel had surveyed about 59 lakh people, even as the health infrastructure had been strengthened with the addition of isolation wards with 32,371 beds and 3371 ventilators on standby, he said.
 "For future planning, one lakh beds have been identified in 5,713 isolation facilities in both public and private buildings," even as personal protection equipment and masks were available in sufficient number.

 Special teams led by senior IAS officials were effectively serving the people during the lockdown period, he said.
-He recalled the government's Rs 3,850 crore package to protect people's livelihood, including the provision of cash assistance to specific sections besides ensuring food to the poor through government's Amma Canteens during the lockdown.
+He recalled the government's Rs 3,280 crore RPT Rs 3280 crore package to protect people's livelihood, including provision of cash assistance to specific sections besides ensuring food to the poor through government's Amma Canteens during the lockdown.

-On Stalin's criticism of the government's decision to use Rs one crore from the MLAs' funds, he said these funds were also directed towards public welfare only ie, to fight the spread of COVID19.
-"Rather than welcoming it, (DMK's) criticism shows their double standards," he said.
+On Stalin's criticism of government's decision to use Rs one crore from the MLAs' funds, he said these funds were also directed towards public welfare only ie, to fight the spread of COVID19.
+"Rather than welcoming it, (DMK's) critism shows their double standards," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)